cunnie/docs/ghetto_raid.md

 </tr>
 </table>

 This has been a step backwards for us&mdash;every metric performed worse.
+The raw data is available [here](https://github.com/cunnie/freenas_benchmarks/blob/master/iSCSI_K_L2_80G_tune.txt)

 ### 4. Conclusion
+#### 4.0 No "Magic Bullet"
+There's no "magic bullet" to ZFS performance tuning that improves *all* metrics.

+For most workloads (except ones that are extremely sequential-read intensive) we recommend using L2ARC, SLOG, and the experimental iSCSI kernel target.

 #### 4.1 Test Shortcomings